An Easy Test for Emissions Reduction Potential

 SERC is Not the Final Answer

 The Simple Emissions Reduction Calculator is the first step in a journey of quantifying emissions reduction potential (ERP).
-This calculator makes many simplifying assumptions intentionally and is meant to provide the “benefit of doubt” to the technology or business being assessed (i.e. if we’re not sure if it could meet our metric, we will explore further).
-The calculator assumes S-curved shape of adoption of products; it holds most market and grid dynamics in static values (assuming the grid will not become less carbon intensive over time for example); and it provides just a single number as an output.
-We make these assumptions because our goal is to achieve a ballpark order of magnitude understanding of emissions reduction potential in order to warrant future investment conversations.
+This calculator makes many simplifying assumptions intentionally and is meant to provide the “benefit of doubt” to the technology or business being assessed (i.e. if we’re not sure if you could meet our metric, we will explore further in due diligence).
+This calculator assumes S-curved shape of adoption of products; it holds most market and grid dynamics in static values (assuming the grid will not become less carbon intensive over time, for example); and it provides just a single number as an output.
+We make these assumptions because our goal is to mutually achieve an order of magnitude understanding of emissions reduction potential in order to warrant future investment conversations.

 SERC is not meant to be the end-all of ERP assessment.
 Other more comprehensive assessment tools, such as CRANE (Carbon Reduction Assessment: New Enterprises), can be a complement to SERC and provide more detailed insights on emissions reduction potential.